Key Takeaways:

 Esker covers order management, invoicing, collections, cash application, and claims management in a single platform.
 Their strength is document process automation across both accounts payable and accounts receivable, making them a good fit for organizations that want one vendor handling both sides.

-Best for: Organizations that want combined AP and AR automation from one vendor and prioritize document workflow over AI-driven execution.
+Best For: Mid-market organizations (USD 100M to USD 1B revenue) that want combined AP and AR automation from one vendor and prioritize document workflow over AI-driven execution.

 4. Versapay: Best for Collaborative AR and Customer Self-Service